peggyo/tmp/Project steps.md

 Follow the Deployment steps through Step #4.
 Then:

-5. Install your NPM modules:
+5. Install your dependencies:

 * From the folder that is your project's root: (The assignment directory, such as 'assignment-X-description-yourname')
   - *DO#*`npm install`       // Uses the package.json file to install Node modules / NPM packages and their dependencies on your Digital Ocean droplet.

 * Start your server in the same way as you did for your introductory Node server, and visit via a browser in the same way:
   - *DO#*`nohup node appserver &` // where appserver.js is the name of the server file.

 ### For a web app using Express and Package.json Scripts: